 - It is carnivorous like other bears, but over 99% of its diet is dependent on bamboo.

 - A Panda is a primitive bear.
-It has an extended wrist bone which acts as a thumb.
+It has an extended wrist bone that acts like a thumb.

 - This thumb allows it to cling to bamboo trees, unlike other bears.